-An augmented reality app that invites visitors to create and play as they encounter select contemporary pieces in the museum's collection.
+An augmented reality app that invites visitors to engage with six contemporary works of art in the Norton’s permanent collection.

 Art+ is an augmented reality app for the Norton Museum in West Palm Beach.
 The app is intended to engage young audiences and their families through art-making and play.